-Unlike bilateral-filtered images, the noise $N{uniform\text{-}sh}$ is calculated from mean $(\sigma_s^2(x))$ excluding the edge transition region, $X{LSF}$ - PW20 < x < $X{LSF}$ + PW20.
+3. Despite our best efforts, a very few strongly but uniformly-sharpened images may have strong noise peaks caused by defects such as dust specks.
+These defects have little effect on standard SFR measurements.
+In the rare event that this occurs, noise $N{uniform\text{-}sh}$ can be calculated from mean $(\sigma_s^2(x))$ excluding the edge transition region, X{LSF} - PW20 < x < X{LSF} + PW20.

-The noise calculation ( $N{uniform}$ , $N{peak}$ , or $N{uniform-sh}$ ) to enter into the Shannon-Hartley equation is selected based on knowledge of the image processing and the presence of a detected peak near the transition.
+The noise ($N{uniform}$, N{peak} , or $N{uniform-sh}$) to enter into the Shannon-Hartley equation is selected based the presence of a detected peak near the transition.
 Some additional considerations:

 - Noise is close enough to white to yield good results.
 This assumption is supported by experimental results in [22].
 The Noise Image method, below, calculates the noise spectrum. - Noise power is larger on the lighter side of the edge due to photon shot noise, which increases with the number of photons reaching the sensor pixels.
-The mean, Nuniform, includes both sides. - For linear sensors, noise power increases with exposure, following the function $N(V) = k_0 + k_1 V$ , where $k_I$ is the coefficient for photon shot noise, derived in [13]. - Npeak is intended to provide a reasonable approximation to the information capacity for bilateral-filtered images, which includes almost all JPEGs from cameras.
+The mean, Nuniform, includes both sides. - For linear sensors, noise power increases with exposure, following the function N(V) = k0 + k1V, where k_I is the coefficient for photon shot noise, derived in [13]. - N{peak} provides a reasonable approximation to the information capacity for bilateral-filtered images, which includes almost all JPEGs from cameras.
 It is less accurate than measurements from minimally or uniformly processed images, but it can be useful for estimating the performance of "black box" cameras, which have unknown image processing.